 Dental Implants are small, titanium, screw-shaped threaded cylinders that are placed into the bone in the upper (Maxillary) and/or lower (Mandibular) arches of the mouth.
 They are used to replace one or many missing teeth or to stabilize dentures.
 Titanium is an inert metal that is capable of creating a very tight bond with bone.
 Titanium is used in other operations such as knee or hip replacements — so it is a proven surgical component.

-The implant acts like the root of a natural tooth, and bone actually forms around a special coating on the implant to hold the implant firmly in place.
+The dental implant acts like the root of a natural tooth, and bone actually forms around a special coating on the dental implant to hold the implant firmly in place.
 This process is referred to as osseointegration.
 A crown, with the look, feel, and function of a natural tooth is then affixed to an abutment which is connected to the implant.
 The ‘abutment’ is simply a small connecting piece between the implant and the crown.

 In cases where there are multiple missing teeth, or where the patient has previously had dentures, multiple implants are placed in the mouth to allow for implant-supported crowns or bridges, ball abutment retained overdentures, and/or bar-supported overdentures.